-Jesus Comes to Save Us From Our Psychological Distress
+Christmas Day - Jesus Comes to Save Us From Our Distress

 In the first "Creed" movie there is a scene where the old boxer Rocky Balboa is training Apollo Creed's son Adonis in the gym.
 They are looking into a mirror (2:25 in the clip above).
 Rocky points to the young boxer and says,

 "See this guy here?
 That's the toughest opponent you're ever going to have to face.
 I believe that's true in the ring, and I believe that's true in life."

 It's not a stretch to say that my toughest battles happen in my own mind.
 Francis Frangipane called the human mind one of the "three battlegrounds."
 The apostle Paul knew about this.
 He instructed us to "take every thought captive," because if we don't, our thoughts will capture us.

 Neil Anderson writes of this inner battle in The Bondage Breaker.
 Steve Backlund shows us how to do battle against false thinking with his declarations.

 A few years ago KoЯn's guitarist Brian Welch wrote an autobiography called Save Me From Myself.
 That was the best book I read that year, echoing a prayer I've brought before God for four decades.